julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-Building on the consensus-driven process, this chart illustrates the patterns of community participation in Linked Art meetings held between January 2019 and March 2024.
+This chart illustrates the patterns of community participation in Linked Art meetings held between January 2019 and March 2024.
 During this period, 130 individuals attended 115 meetings, most of which were virtual, with five face-to-face gatherings.
 The average attendance was 13.57 sessions per participant, but the median was only 2, suggesting a small core of consistently active members alongside a larger group with sporadic involvement.
 This pattern reflects the challenges and successes of maintaining sustained engagement, especially within a volunteer-driven environment.

-There is an opportunity to broaden engagement to include more diverse cultural and geographical communities, enhancing the inclusivity and representativeness of LOUD standards.
 The challenge lies not only in attracting more participants but in encouraging those who are currently passive to engage more actively.
-A similar participation pattern is observed in the IIIF community, where both community and technical specification group calls show a concentration of core contributors with less frequent input from the broader community.
+A similar participation pattern is observed in the IIIF community.

  -->